CardiacModelling/ionBench/docs/introduction.md

 These performance metrics are tracked automatically when using ***ionBench***.
 They are stored in a __Tracker__ object associated with each benchmarker problem class.

 ## The Benchmarker class
 The __Benchmarker__ class contains the majority of the features needed to evaluate the performance of the optimisation algorithms.
 A __Benchmarker__ object should only be used as part of the construction of a specific problem.
-Each problem has its own __Benchmarker__ class that inherits all of the methods and data from the main __Benchmarker__ class but also contians lots of problem-specific information.
+Each problem has its own __Benchmarker__ class that inherits all the methods and data from the main __Benchmarker__ class but also contains lots of problem-specific information.

 The main feature of the __Benchmarker__ classes are there abstraction of the cost function, `benchmarker.cost(parameters)`.
-This evalutes a RMSE cost function at the inputted parameters compared with the __Benchmarkers__ pregenerated synthetic data (`benchmarker.signed_error(parameters)` and `benchmarker.squared_error(parameters)` are also available as alternative cost functions, returning vectors of residuals and squared residuals, respectively).
-Through the use of the __Tracker__ class, the benchmaker will also record the number of times the model has been solved, the evaluated cost at all of the inputted parameters, the RMSRE in parameter space of all inputted parameters, and the number of correctly identified parameters (those within 5% of the true values) at all evaluated parameters.
+This evaluates a RMSE cost function at the inputted parameters compared with the __Benchmarkers__ pregenerated synthetic data (`benchmarker.signed_error(parameters)` and `benchmarker.squared_error(parameters)` are also available as alternative cost functions, returning vectors of residuals and squared residuals, respectively).
+Through the use of the __Tracker__ class, the benchmarker will also record the number of times the model has been solved, the evaluated cost at all the inputted parameters, the RMSRE in parameter space of all inputted parameters, and the number of correctly identified parameters (those within 5% of the true values) at all evaluated parameters.

 In addition to evaluating the cost of a set of parameters, the benchmarkers can also evaluate the gradient of the cost function at a set of parameters.
 This can be done by calling `benchmarker.grad(parameters)` and can also be used to find the jacobian of the signed error.